filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/logging.md

 ## Log file configuration

-The Lotus miner process generates two types of logs, namely, Go logs and Rust logs.
+The `lotus-miner` process generates Go logs and Rust logs.
 Each of these logs can redirecting to individual files.

 {{< alert icon="callout" >}}
-This section is not applicable if you are running lotus-miner as a systemd service.
+This section is not applicable if you are running `lotus-miner` as a systemd service.
 {{< /alert >}}

-### Redirect GO logs to a file
+### Redirect Go logs to a file

 By default, lotus-miner redirect all logs to the standard output if not running as a systemd service.
 To change this behavior, add the following variable to the `.bashrc` file and restart the Lotus miner process to start redirecting all logs to the file.